nicholaswilde/recipes/docs/sauces-and-dressings/5-mother-sauces/béchamel.md

 ### Step 2

-Remove the medium saucepan from teh heat and slowly whick in 1 cup of cold milk 1/3 at a time.
+Remove the medium saucepan from the heat and slowly whisk in 1 cup of cold milk 1/3 at a time.

 ### Step 3